The furbabies below are what we call MP Forever doggies. They are cared for in a loving environment to live out their years in comfort.

 Dino came to MP after his beloved owner moved into a nursing home, they had been dedicated partners for 12 years.
 At Dino’s vet check it was revealed that he had testicular cancer, so he was immediately de-sexed, he also has masses on his liver and bladder, that are inoperable.
 These masses will grow in size over time, so he is on medication to slow the process.

 Tilly was 12 years of age when she came into care in 2016.
 Her previous 3 owners had all been farm owners, who could not take her with them when they moved.
 She has severe arthritis and is partially blind and deaf.
 She loves life at MPHQ taking control of the farm, like she did in her younger years.
-She is settled, loved and all her medical care is taken care of.
+She is settled, loved and all her medical treatment is taken care of.

 Can you help us take care of these little munchkins?